ctron/hono-simulator/openshift/README.md

 # Deployment on OpenShift

-Extract the certificates from the EnMasse instance:
+## Extracting certificates

+Create a new directory for storing the certificates:

     mkdir certs

+Extract the certificates from a pre-0.23 EnMasse instance:

     oc extract -n enmasse secret/external-certs-messaging --to=certs

+Extract the certificates from a 0.23+ EnMasse instance:

+    oc extract -n enmasse secret/external-certs-messaging-<project-name>-<address-space-name> --to=certs

+For the default Hono OpenShift S2I deployment this would be:

+    oc extract -n enmasse secret/external-certs-messaging-hono-default --to=certs

+## Deploying the simulator

 Create a new project for the simulator: